 How to optimise your recombinant protein purification and protein production

-Decidedly, producing and purifying a protein is a form of art.
+Undoubtedly, producing and purifying a protein is an art form.

-Indeed, each recombinant protein (rec. protein) to be produced in vitro has specific characteristics and singularities that make its production and purification most definitely challenging.
-In this post, I’d like to share and review a few tips and basics for optimal design of experiment when producing functional recombinant proteins and working on protein purification.
+Indeed, each recombinant protein (rec. protein) to be produced in vitro has specific characteristics and singularities, which makes its production and purification absolutely challenging.
+In this post, I’d like to share some tips and review basics for optimizing experimental design when producing functional recombinant proteins and working on protein purification.

 The keys to producing a functional and pure rec. protein

 One of the major endgames is the production of a protein in its native conformation, and therefore correctly folded.
 It goes without saying, that good knowledge of the protein of interest is a major asset.

 Performing a feasibility study with bio-informatics eases the designing of the ideal process.
 This study includes the determination of the number of disulfide bridges, the identification of glycosylation sites, the obtaining of solubility and stability probabilities, the analysis of predictive secondary and tertiary structures… In short, it provides valuable information to successfully carry out the steps related to protein purification.

 In this way, a project that has every chance of succeeding always starts with an in-depth analysis, allowing the selection of an adequate production system like: